 It takes quite a bit of effort to adjust the compensation packages for classes of workers.
 MGEC works on behalf of our members to help ensure that wages and benefits keep pace with inflation and attract, and retain, a talented workforce.

 I’d like to have a workplace meeting in my office or District.
 Do I just ask for one?

 Yes!
 MGEC is working to make sure that all of our members and represented non-members have an opportunity to meet MGEC staff and Board Members in-person.
-We’re working our way around the state in 2019.
-Recent lunch meetings in 2019 have included: MnDOT District 3 (Baxter), MPCA (St. Paul), DOL&I (St. Paul), MnDOT Metro (Oakdale), and are heading to Mankato in July.
+We worked our way around the state in 2019.
+Lunch meetings in 2019 have included: MnDOT District 3 (Baxter), MPCA (St. Paul), DOL&I (St. Paul), MnDOT Metro (Oakdale), and Mankato.

 It seems like the meal reimbursements are stagnant.
 A decent lunch or dinner in a metro area while on travel always seems to run more than the reimbursement amount- especially when you include the tax and a gratuity.
 Is MGEC looking at this?

 Some contract items, like meals, are often discussed during bargaining, but movement on the issue is usually very slow.
 There are a large number of employees in other unions that are also eligible for these reimbursements, so the impact is greater than MGEC alone.
 Not all MGEC employees use the benefit, so there is some consideration during negotiating about how much effort to spend on meals (knowing it is a “heavy lift”).
 From informal meetings it is recognized that the meal reimbursements probably cover fast food and some buffet options adequately, but not meals at sit-down restaurants.